A subgroup-aware scoring approach to the study of effect modification in observational studies: Subgroup-aware scoring approach

 \subsection{M-score by trimming together}

 Before introducing our proposed method, it might be helpful to review the conventional practice when using Maritz-Huber's M-statistic in the submax method.
 Suppose we are interested in testing the Fisher's sharp null hypothesis of no treatment effect $H_{0}$ using M-statistic, so we plug in the M-score.
-Denote $h_0 = \text{median}\{|D_1|,|D_2|,\cdots, |D_I|\}$, and we have
+Denote $h_0 = \text{median}\{|D_{11}|,\cdots,|D_{1I_1}|,\cdots, |D_{gIg}|\}$, which is the median of the absolute values of all $I$ treated-minus-control differences, and we have the score test statistic for group $g, 1\leq g \leq G$,

 where $\psi(\cdot)$ is an odd function and $\psi(d)$ is non-negative when $d>0$; $sign(\cdot)$ indicates the sign.
 Common in the practice is the trimming version of $\psi(\cdot)$ suggested by \citet{mstat} and further discussion about its application in sensitivity analysis is provided in \citet{sensm}.
-Specifically, $\psi(d) = 0$ when $|d|<a$ while $\psi(d) = d$ when $a<|d|\leq t$ and $\psi(d) = t$ when $|d|>t$. $a$ is the so-called inner parameter \citep{inner} and $t$ is the so-called trimming parameter.
+Specifically, $\psi(d) = 0$ when $|d|<a$ while $\psi(d) = d$ when $a<|d|\leq t$ and $\psi(d) = t$ when $|d|>t$. $a$ is the so-called inner parameter \citep{impact_multiple_m} and $t$ is the so-called trimming parameter.
 In this article, we follow the default setting of function \verb|Mscorev| in the \verb|R| package \verb|submax| \citep{submaxpackage} where $a = 0$ and $t = 3$ when carrying out the experiments.
+The submax method would then use the $G$ score statistics in equation (\ref{eq:3}) and the corresponding scores $\psi(\frac{|D_{gi}|}{h_{0}}) , 1\leq g \leq G, 1\leq i \leq I_g$ to conduct the test for joint comparison as described in Section \ref{submax}.